TrecApps/Trec-Apps-Services/README.md

 ## Clients

-Right now, there are 2 Clients available in this repository.
-Both are Angular clients.
+Right now, there are 3 Clients available in this repository.
+All are currently Angular clients.
 Both Run on localhost Port 4200 (so one at a time) and are automatically proxied to localhosts 8080 port to address CRSF issues.
 Running

 ```